jasperng-nus/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all companies using the `list` command.
 Multiple companies in the list.

     1. Test case: `clear`
        Expected: Clears all the contacts in the InternBook.
 Successful clear message shown in the status message.
-Timestamp in the status bar is updated.
+Text in the status bar is reset.

 ### Exiting the InternBook